cxrum/wPainter/README.md

 ## Using

-1. Select the work area size by sliders
+1. Select the size of the working area using the sliders
-2. Enter the available amount of pixels
+2. Enter the available number of pixels
-3. Press "Start paint" button
+3. You can check the box to use paid colors
+4. Click the "Paint" button

 You can stop the painting prrocces by pressing the **R** key 🫣